diannemurphy/diannemurphy.github.io/_posts/2019-02-24-filius-philosophorum.markdown

 ---

-Free the female Mercurius and allow her quicksilver intellect, selflessly applied emotional acuity and steadfast maternal love reign to release the alchemist's vision.
+Free the female Mercurius and allow her quicksilver intellect, selflessly applied emotional acuity and steadfast maternal love free reign to realise the alchemist's vision.